-The members of the Class of 2016 arrived at the Law School on August 19, 2013, hailing from 40 different states, the District of Columbia, China, and Japan.
+The members of the Class of 2017 arrived at the Law School on August 18, 2014, hailing from 38 different states, the District of Columbia, Australia, Canada, and China.
 Their records of achievements, awards, honors, leadership, employment, and service indicate students who will individually and collectively uphold the fine tradition of William & Mary Law School.

 - Average age: 24

-The Class of 2016 attended 149 different undergraduate institutions, 13 in Virginia and 136 in other locations.
-Seven percent of the class have earned advanced degrees.
+The Class of 2017 attended 149 different undergraduate institutions, 15 in Virginia and 134 in other locations.
+Eight percent of the class have earned advanced degrees.

 The leading Virginia undergraduate institutions were: